thewca/wca-regulations-translations/README.md

         - The words/phrases for "Regulations" and "Guidelines".
         - A suitable translation of the file name `wca-regulations-and-guidelines.pdf` for downloads (preferably without accent marks or special letters).

-All translations will be kept [on GitHub](https://github.com/cubing/wca-regulations-translations).
-If you're familiar with `git`/GitHub, you're also welcome to fork the [`regulations-translations`](https://github.com/cubing/wca-regulations-translations) repository.
-This makes it easy for the WRC to track changes in your translation.
+If you're familiar with `git`/GitHub, you're also welcome to fork the [`wca-regulations-translations`](https://github.com/cubing/wca-regulations-translations) repository.
+This makes it easy for the WRC to track changes in your translation and for you to make pull requests.

 If you're not familiar with GitHub, just send us your translated files via email.